futureproofmusicschool/kadence_voice/deployment-instructions.md

    - Verify your Redis connection is working

 2. **"Invalid client token" error**
-   - Make sure your `CLIENT_VERIFICATION_TOKEN` environment variable is correctly set in Vercel
+   - Make sure your `CLIENT_VERIFICATION_TOKEN` environment variable is correctly set in Railway
    - Ensure the `clientToken` in voice-button.js matches exactly

 3. **WebSocket connection issues**
-   - Ensure Vercel function timeout is set appropriately for WebSockets
+   - Make sure you're using `wss://` protocol for WebSocket connections to your Railway app
-   - Check for CORS issues in your browser console
+   - Check Railway logs for any connection errors

 4. **Microphone not working**
    - Make sure your website is served over HTTPS (required for microphone access)
    - Check for microphone permissions in browser settings

+5. **Deployment issues on Railway**
+   - Verify that the "Root Directory" is set to `/backend`
+   - Check that all environment variables are set correctly
+   - Look for specific error messages in the Railway deployment logs

 ### Logs and Debugging

-- Check Vercel function logs for backend issues
+- Check Railway deployment logs for backend issues
 - Use browser developer console for frontend debugging

+## 8. Railway vs. Vercel

+We're using Railway instead of Vercel because:
+- Railway fully supports WebSockets, which are essential for real-time voice communication
+- Railway runs persistent services rather than serverless functions with timeout limitations
+- Railway's environment is better suited for applications that maintain long-lived connections

 ## Need Help?